Joe Dolan: Voice

 Dolan's voice was high with a comprehensive range without the use of falsetto and he made comprehensive use of a technique known as melisma.
 Vocal ranges such as this were not common in the 1960s and 1970s but were later made popular by artists such as Mariah Carey, Stevie Wonder and Whitney Houston, among others.
+The Irish chat show legend Gay Byrne famously described Dolan’s voice as “butter mixed with honey”.

 Career

 The Drifters

 In 1958, as well as securing his first (and last) "real" job as a compositor in the local Westmeath Examiner newspaper, Dolan got his first guitar.
 After learning some skills on the instrument, he and his saxophone-playing brother Ben started to play in local bands.
 They soon formed a band of their own – The Drifters.
 Not long afterward, the band was renamed Joe Dolan and the Drifters and finally Joe Dolan and His Drifters to avoid legal action from the American band of the same name.

 The Irish musical landscape in the 1960s was dominated by the showbands.
 The first single "The Answer to Everything", (previously released as a B side by Del Shannon) was released in September 1964, reaching number 4 in the Irish charts.
 Dolan and his band were managed by Seamus Casey.
 In the summer of 1968, however, some of the band left, with Dolan and Casey citing "musical differences" as the reason, although in the official biography by Ronan Casey (Seamus Casey's son) further elaboration includes references to unhappiness about financial issues.